GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

       --service='tf-cr-lb-backend-default' \
       --role='roles/iap.httpsResourceAccessor'

-YOu can open Grafana by visiting `[YOUR_DOMAIN]` from the browser.
+You can open Grafana by visiting `[YOUR_DOMAIN]` from the browser.
 Because the database is automatically provisioned, your user will only have **Viewer** permissions in Grafana.
 If you want to elevate your user to an Admin, you need to access the MySQL instance and modify the user table entry for your user.

 ## Test access your Grafana dashboard